Spectral-Duck/SourceBridge/README.md

+>[!WARNING]
+> This repository is no longer under active development, as I no longer have access to an AFG31k.
+> V1.6.2 works well as of posting.
+Though things may break, and I might not be able to fix them.

 # What is SourceBridge?
 SourceBridge is a python application that acts as a communication layer between Tektronix's SourceXpress and the AFG31k Series.
 By using a virtual AWG5200, monitoring its state, then copying its configuration over to a connected AFG31k.
 This addresses several pains of using the AFG31k's advanced mode such as:
 - Difficulty of manually loading wfms and building sequence table through touch screen.